Talking about cancer

 If you want to help someone who is facing a difficult time, just wanting to help and offering to be there for that person is what matters most.

 Even listening can help build a relationship between you both that allows you to be even more supportive and to know what your relative or friend needs.
-Visit Macmillan Cancer support website section on ‘Being there for someone with cancer’
+Visit the Macmillan Cancer Support website section on ‘Talking about cancer’

 Balancing life and caring